Creating a Realistic Travel Budget: What You Need to Consider

 • Do you need or want any particular facilities, like access to a kitchen, laundry services, room service, or free wifi?

-Hotels in South East Asia can be super affordable!
+Hotels are a great option in South East Asia

 Planning Your Activities and Local Transport